 Before the member's death, the Member can complete an Affidavit of Parentage to have his name added to the child's birth certificate or the Member can complete an Acknowledgement of Parentage form.
 Contact the State website in which the child was born to obtain the Affidavit of Parentage or the Acknowledgement of Parentage.

-WHEN NAMING YOUR TRUST:
+WHEN NAMING YOUR TRUST AS BENEFICIARY:

 In the event that a Member wants to name their Trust as beneficiary, the Association recommends that the Member obtain his/her own counsel regarding the propriety of designating the Trust as a beneficiary.
 In this connection, the Board of Trustees has the authority under Article VII, Section E of the Articles of Association to offset against any death benefits payable on behalf of any Member, the Association's reasonable attorney fees and litigation expenses which the Association incurs in the resolution of any dispute which arises because of an improper beneficiary designation, or which arises over the issue of who is a proper beneficiary of such death benefits.